BrentFarris/TheLastValkyrie/docs/BIOS-programming-in-virtualbox.md

-	call read_keyboard	; Call our keyboard input subroutine je .loop		; Return to loop if no key was pressed call ah_to_str		; A key was pressed, so let's print it! mov si, c_nl		; Move the new line bytes into SI register call print		; Print a new line for readability jmp .loop		; Infinite loop to hold control of the computer
+	call read_keyboard	; Call our keyboard input subroutine je .loop		; Return to loop if no key was pressed call ah_to_str		; A key was pressed, so let's print it! mov si, s_nl		; Move the new line bytes into SI register call print		; Print a new line for readability jmp .loop		; Infinite loop to hold control of the computer